 - Lack of advertisement/marketing*

-Abstracts that focus primarily on the marketing of commercial material are strongly discouraged
+*Abstracts that focus primarily on the marketing are strongly discouraged

-Abstracts are being accepted for consideration in the following:
+Abstracts are being accepted for the 34th Annual Small Satellite Conference

 Weekday sessions focus primarily on cutting-edge technologies and missions supporting small satellite endeavors.